UPPMAX/programming_formalisms/learning_line.md

 ### Prime, advanced

- * At day 'Testing' and 'Optimization'
+ * At day 'Testing' and 'Optimisation'

 Name                          |Purpose
 ------------------------------|-----------------------------------------------------------------------